FreeMarketamilitia/passify-pro/.github/ISSUE_TEMPLATE-contribution-guidelines.md

----
-name: "Contribution Guidelines"
-about: "Provide guidelines for contributing to this project."
-title: 'Contribution Guidelines'
-labels: 'documentation'
-assignees: ''

----

 # Contributing to passify-pro

 Thank you for considering contributing to this project!
 Here are some guidelines to help you get started.